-Peter M. Ziemba has served as our Executive Vice President-Business and Legal Affairs and Chief Legal Officer since March 2011.
-From April 2007 to March 2011, Mr. Ziemba served as our Executive Vice President-Business and Legal Affairs and General Counsel.
-Prior to joining our company, Mr. Ziemba was a partner in the Corporate and Securities department of Graubard Miller, which served as our primary corporate counsel, from 1991 to 2007, and was employed as an associate at that firm beginning in 1982.
+Peter M. Ziemba has served as our Executive Vice President-Business and Legal Affairs since January 2008 and Chief Legal Officer since March 2011.
+From April 2007 to March 2011, Mr. Ziemba served as our General Counsel.
+Prior to joining our Company, Mr. Ziemba was a partner in the Corporate and Securities department of Graubard Miller, which served as our primary corporate counsel, from 1991 to 2007, and was employed as an associate at that firm beginning in 1982.
 Mr. Ziemba received his B.A. in History with university honors from Binghamton University and his J.D. cum laude from Benjamin N. Cardozo School of Law.
-Mr. Ziemba served as a director of our company from 1996 to 2003.
+Mr. Ziemba served as a director of our Company from 1996 to 2003.

 Michael Steinhardt has served as our non-executive Chairman of the Board since November 2004.
 From 1967 through 1995, Mr. Steinhardt served as Senior Managing Partner of Steinhardt Partners, L.P., a private investment company, and related investment entities.
 In 1995, Mr. Steinhardt closed Steinhardt Partners and eliminated his involvement in managing client assets.
 He founded and now serves as President of Steinhardt Management Co., Inc., which currently manages a single private investment fund investing in other funds managed by independent investment managers.
 Mr. Steinhardt currently devotes most of his time and financial resources to Jewish philanthropic causes, directed through The Steinhardt Foundation for Jewish Life for which he serves as Chairman.
 Mr. Steinhardt is the co-founder of Birthright Israel and he serves on its Board of Trustees and is a major supporter.
 He also serves as Co-Chair of the Areivim Philanthropic Group.
 He also serves on the Board of Trustees of New York University, Brandeis University and the Steinhardt Family Foundation and on the Board of Directors of the Taub Center for Social Policy Studies in Israel.
 Mr. Steinhardt received his B.S. in Economics from The Wharton School of Business of the University of Pennsylvania.
 We believe Mr. Steinhardt's qualifications to serve on the Board of Directors include his extensive years of experience as a founder of a private investment management company.
 The board also benefits from his perspective and knowledge of financial markets as well as his strategic vision.
+On January 6, 2012, the Court of Chancery of the State of Delaware issued an opinion imposing sanctions on the chairman of our Board of Directors, Mr. Steinhardt, which require him, among other things, to self-report certain trading activity not involving the Company's securities to the SEC.
+Mr. Steinhardt's actions did not involve the Company.
+For more details, see the section entitled "Management-Involvement in Certain Legal Proceedings."